Trump kicks off 2020 campaign at Orlando rally

-President Donald Trump officially kicked off his reelection campaign Tuesday in Orlando, with a grievance-filled rally that focused more on settling scores than laying out his agenda for a second term.
+ORLANDO, Fla.
+(AP) — Jabbing at the press and poking the eye of the political establishment he ran against in 2016, President Donald Trump officially kicked off his reelection campaign Tuesday with a grievance-filled Florida rally that focused more on settling scores than laying out his agenda for a second term.

 Addressing a crowd of thousands at the Amway Center in Orlando, Florida, Trump complained he had been “under assault from the very first day” of his presidency by a “fake news media” and “illegal witch hunt” that had tried to keep him and his supporters down.